Assign administrator and non-administrator roles to users with Azure Active Directory

 Select Assigned roles, select Application administrator, and then select Remove assignment.

-The Application administrator role is removed from Alain Charon and it no longer appears on the Alain Charon - Directory role page.
+The Application administrator role is removed from Alain Charon and it no longer appears on the Alain Charon - Administrative roles page.